hilverd/glossary-page-template/DEVELOPMENT.md

 pnpm run dev
 ```

-Then open http://localhost:3000 (or http://localhost:3000/glossary.html) in a browser.
+Then open http://localhost:3000/glossary.html in a browser.

 ## Building a release from sources